Demonstrandum/based.cooking/README.md

 ## Rules for submission

 - Model submission files after [example.md](example.md).
 Put them in `src/`.
-- Recipes should start with a title, with a single `#`, *on the first line*.
-No empty line at the top, no trailing line at the end.
-The file needs to be `\n` terminated in linux-fashion (if you're on linux you don't need to care, it should be automatic).
+- Recipes should start with a title, the first `h1` header (line starting with a single `#`) of the document becomes the title.
+  The file should to be `\n` terminated in linux-fashion (if you're on linux you don't need to care, it should be automatic).
 - File names should be the name of the dish with words separated by hyphens (`-`).
 Not underscores, and definitely not spaces.
 - Recipe must be based, i.e. good traditional and substantial food.
 Nothing